ipwnosx/docs-1/content/rancher/v2.x/en/installation/_index.md

 For test and demonstration purposes, Rancher can be installed with Docker on a single node.

-For Rancher v2.0-v2.4, there is no migration path from a Docker installation to a high-availability installation.
-Therefore, you may want to use a Kubernetes installation from the start.

-For Rancher v2.5+, the Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
+The Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
 For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

 ### Other Options